Shared FACS Facility FAQ

 What happened to my files?

 All experiment files are uploaded to Stanford Medicine Box SSFF Archive as a single zip file.
 For users with Macs, the native file extractor on the Mac will unzip the experiment folder without a problem.
-For users with a PC, the native extractor program has trouble reading the zipped file's header information and you will see an error: 'FIle not valid', or sonmething similar.
+For users with a PC, the native extractor program has trouble reading the zipped file's header information and you will see an error: 'File not valid', or something similar.
 Simply download the free 7-zip program (www.7-zip.org

 ), install, and use to unzip the files.
 To do this, right-click and select 'Extract with 7-zip'.